amtang325/DL-final-project/README.md

 2) The adversarial approach was then applied to the WikiArt dataset.
 The code for loading the art data, pre-training, and unlearning can be found in Unlearning.ipynb.
 After downloading WikiArt Data into the same root folder, run all cells to replicate results.

 ## Approach 2: How to Run Our Loss Function Approach

+1) Run the loss_unlearn python file.
+The file loss_unlearn_plot.ipynb contains our visualizations for this method.